Syllabus for CYB-321

 Again, your gradebook will record your most recent score.

 You are required to complete and submit results for four Infosec labs for this course.
 Each lab is either 90 minutes or 120 minutes in duration, regulated by a timer.
 They are designed to be completed in one sitting to simulate a real experience, so you cannot save your progress to return later.
 For an optimal experience, use a Chrome web browser with an Internet connection to run the labs.
-While completing each lab, take a screenshot toward the end.
+While completing each lab, take a screenshot of the performance report screen.
 Submit both the screenshot and your lab reflection to your mentor using the appropriate “Infosec Lab Results” link in Moodle.
 Your mentor will review your submissions and give you credit for each completed activity.
 Be sure to reference the Course Calendar for due dates.

 Please see the Infosec Learning Labs section of the course website for further details and instructions.